 The Gallery houses such world-famous works such as Dante Gabriel Rossetti's ‘La Ghirlandata' and John Everett Millais' ‘My First Sermon’ and ‘My Second Sermon’.
 Dominating the Gallery is John Singleton Copley's mammoth ‘The Defeat of the Floating Batteries at Gibraltar’.

 Below the Gallery you’ll view the Roman Amphitheatre, discovered when the building was rebuilt by Richard Gilbert Scott.
 Alongside this unique London survival you can see highlights from the Corporation’s collection of historic artefacts.

 Learn about Guildhall Art Gallery’s collection on a free tour led by a qualified City of London Guide.
-They take place every Tuesday, Friday, Saturday and Sunday at 12:15 and 13:15hrs.
-You will need tobook a ticket to ensure entry.
-Entry to the Gallery is also free.
+They take place every Tuesday, Thursday, Friday, Saturday and Sunday at 12:15 and 13:15hrs.
+There's no need to book - just turn up on the day.
+The Gallery is also free and there's often a special exhibition on - check the Guildhall Art Gallery website for details.

 Photos: courtesy of Niki Gorick